- Major Studies

 The study examines adoption trends, current investment activity, and customer experience of 15 selected technologies, including eight that fall broadly into the category of business systems and seven that we categorize as infrastructure technologies.

-Our current survey covers the following enterprise systems: ERP, CRM, e-commerce, supply chain management, human capital management, business and data analytics, enterprise asset management, and artificial intelligence.
+Our current survey covers the following enterprise systems: ERP, CRM, e-commerce, supply chain management, human capital management, business and data analytics, artificial intelligence, and virtual and augmented reality.

-We also analyze the following infrastructure technologies: software as a service (SaaS), infrastructure as a service (IaaS), mobile devices, mobile applications, the Internet of Things, robotic process automation (RPA), and security technology.
+We also analyze the following infrastructure technologies: infrastructure as a service (IaaS), SD-WAN, mobile applications, the Internet of Things (IoT), RFID, robotic process automation (RPA), and security technology.

 Finally, we look at 18 early adopter and future technologies to determine mindshare and early momentum in adoption.